Lapham's Quarterly

 Lapham's Quarterly is a literary magazine established in 2007 by former Harper's Magazine editor Lewis H. Lapham.
 Each issue examines a theme using primary source material from history.
 The inaugural issue "States of War" contained dozens of essays, speeches, and excerpts from historical authors ranging from Thucydides, William Shakespeare, and Sun Tzu to Mark Twain, among others.
 Recent issue themes included "Foreigners", "Time", and "Youth".
 Each issue includes an introductory essay by Lapham (or a member of the magazine's editorial board), readings from historical contributors, and essays by contemporary writers and historians.

-History

-Lapham left Harper's in 2006 to found Lapham's Quarterly, saying he had been thinking about the idea since 1998:"I had put together a collection of texts on the end of the world for the History Book Club.
-They wanted something at the turn of the millennium and I developed this idea by looking at the way the end of the world has ended [or been envisioned to end] many, many times and how predictions of doom have been spread across time.
-Whether you're talking about the Book of Revelation or tenth-century sects.
-So I had this wonderful collection of texts and I thought what a great idea.
-Also it was fun."
+Lapham's Quarterly was placed on an indefinite hiatus on November 3, 2023, citing "a combination of financial challenges".
+The most recent issue, titled "Energy", was released digitally.
+Lapham died a year later and magazine was acquired at no cost in March 2025 by Bard College from the American Agora Foundation.
+Its website and podcast relaunched that summer, with the print magazine planned for the following year.